MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 Wildcard domains work well if you send all your traffic to a single origin group.
 But if you have separate stamps of your solution, then a single-level wildcard domain isn't sufficient.
 You either need to use multi-level stem domains, or supply extra configuration, such as by overriding the routes to use for each tenant's subdomain.
 For more information, see [Considerations when using domain names in a multitenant solution](../considerations/domain-names.yml).

-Additionally, Front Door does not issue managed TLS certificates for wildcard domains, so you need to purchase and supply your own certificate.
+Additionally, Front Door doesn't issue managed TLS certificates for wildcard domains, so you need to purchase and supply your own certificate.

 For more information, see [Wildcard domains](/azure/frontdoor/front-door-wildcard-domain?pivots=front-door-standard-premium).